enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 integer constants in every specialization of the template class.
 All specializations have:

-    * a constant called ``NEQ`` equal to the number of integration quantity components included in the lookup table
+    * a constant called ``num_entries`` equal to the number of integration quantity components included in the lookup table

     * a constant called ``specific_start`` equal to the number of components of conserved integration quantities included in the lookup table